odrans/S3COM/doc/namelist.md

 ## S3COM namelist configuration

 The default configuration namelist file is `config_default.nml`.
-Fields in bold (associated with `NA` as default values) must be edited before running S3COM.
+Fields in bold (with `NA` as default values) must be edited before running S3COM.

 #### General